ehmicky/modern-errors/README.md

     const { filePath } = parameters

     if (typeof filePath !== 'string') {
-      throw new TypeError('filePath must be a string.')
+      throw new Error('filePath must be a string.')
     }

     const hasFilePath = filePath !== undefined